Accident

 Détails:

-The flight was cleared for take-off from runway 15R at London-Heathrow, for a departure on a flight to Athens-Hellinikon (LGAT) via Nice-Le Var (LFMN).
+The flight was cleared for takeoff from runway 15R at London-Heathrow, for a departure on a flight to Athens-Hellinikon (LGAT) via Nice-Le Var (LFMN).
 However, in poor visibility (400 yards) the pilot selected runway 3, which was a disused runway.
 The runway did not have markings to show it was disused.

-On its attempted take-off, the Viscount struck a barrier of steel girders which tore off the two port engines and part of the landing gear.
+On its attempted takeoff, the Viscount struck a barrier of steel girders which tore off the two port engines and part of the landing gear.
 Some of the aircraft's fuel tanks were punctured, but the aircraft did not catch fire.
 Of the 30 souls on board, the captain and one passenger received minor injuries.

 Note: "Runway 3" was a designation for one of the original pattern runways of Heathrow Airport.
-It had a 15/33 allignment, and crossed the airport at the spot where the present-day Terminal 3 is.
+It had a 15/33 alignment, and crossed the airport at the spot where the present-day Terminal 3 is.
 The runway was closed in 1949 - six years prior to the accident - to allow for the construction of the airport's Central Terminal.
 Under the same designation system, runway 15L/33R, the runway in use, was called "Runway 6".

 Sources:

-» Flight International 21 Jan.
-1955
+» Flight International 21 January 1955

 » Flight International 23 Sep.
 1955